-On April 12, 1888 a boy by the name of Cecil was born in London to Henry and Fanny Kimber.
-Just 40 years later, in 1928, he would be responsible for the founding of MG.
-Cecil Kimber’s interest in automobiles started with a love of motorcycles.
+On this day in 1888 Cecil Kimber was born in London to Henry and Fanny Kimber.
+In 1928 he would be responsible for the founding of MG, though his interest in automobiles was preceded by a love of motorcycles.
 Following a riding accident he took to four wheel vehicles, first purchasing a 10 hp Singer in 1913.
 A year later he took a job with Sheffield-Simplex, a British car and motorcycle maker, as assistant to the chief designer.